kantord/headson/README.md

   - Using `--global-budget` may truncate or omit entire files to respect the total budget.
   - The tool finds the largest preview that fits the budget; if even the tiniest preview exceeds it, you still get a minimal, valid preview.
   - When passing file paths, directories and binary files are ignored; a notice is printed to stderr for each (e.g., `Ignored binary file: ./path/to/file`).
 Stdin mode reads the stream as-is.
+  - Head vs Tail sampling: these options bias which part of arrays are kept before rendering.
+They guarantee the kept segment is contiguous at the chosen side (prefix for `--head`, suffix for `--tail`).
+Display templates may still insert additional internal gap markers inside that kept segment to honor very small budgets; `json` remains strict and unannotated.

 Quick one‑liners: